Tides turning: TU athletics undergoing branding shifts

 TU Athletic Director Rick Dickson confirmed to the Tulsa World on Saturday that the search for a new mascot is in its preliminary stage.
 He said the initiative to rebrand the athletic program is “part of breathing life back into ourselves.”

-The rebranding campaign started internally in the fall Dickson said, its ambition to “refocus” and to “resharpen” TU’s image.
-It was prompted by a report from TU athletics’ branding partner, Affinity.
+The rebranding campaign started internally last fall, Dickson said, its ambition to “refocus” and to “resharpen” TU’s image.
+It was prompted by an engagement report from TU athletics’ marketing partner, Affinity.

 People are also reading…